pipiscrew/fullcalendar-php-example/README.md

 -keep in mind when admin logged-in, there is a 24h validation!

-ps to create the admin you have to unrem the lines at login.php once, the rem again!!
+ps to create the admin, you have to unrem the lines at login.php once, the rem again!!